DataBrewery/cubes/doc/server.rst

 Cube API calls have format: ``/cube/<cube_name>/<browser_action>`` where the browser action might be ``aggregate``, ``facts``, ``fact``, ``dimension`` and ``report``.

+If the model contains only one cube or default cube name is specified in the configuration, then the ``/cube/<cube>`` part might be omitted and you can write only requests like ``/aggregate``.

 .. _serveraggregate: